CSP-DIVS/lector-library/README.md

 - Restrict CORS to trusted origins
 - Use HTTPS and secure cookies if applicable
 - Add rate limiting on auth endpoints

+## Azure Deployment
+The application is configured for deployment to Azure App Services:
+- **App Service**: lms-cyf6d5f2fqhvf7b3.southindia-01.azurewebsites.net
+- **Database**: Azure Database for MySQL
+- **CI/CD**: GitHub Actions with automated builds and deployments
+- **Static Files**: Frontend build integrated with backend for single deployment

+See [DEPLOYMENT.md](DEPLOYMENT.md) for complete setup instructions.

 ## Troubleshooting
 - Login 500 with HS256: set a 32+ char `Jwt:Secret`